danielharrell/does_music_move/does_music_move.md

 this sense of musical space, has to do with the experience of inhabitance.

 To begin to see what I mean by this, let us take a closer look at the terms I used for the melody "Twinkle, Twinkle."
-Consider, first, the way I identified its first two pitches by note---middle
-C and the G a fifth above.
+Consider, first, the way I identified its first two pitches by note---middle-C and the G a fifth above.
 This identification depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
 The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place: one note sounding higher, the other note lower.
 This perception also proves to be transitive: if one note sounds higher than a second, and the second higher than a third, then the first will also sound higher than the third.
 Our perception of pitch difference so gives every note its own position along an axis of height.
-Hence my talk of the G a fifth *above* middle C, to distinguish it, say, from the G a fourth below.
+Hence my talk of the G a fifth *above* middle-C, to distinguish it, say, from the C a fourth below.

-Then there is my reference just now to the two G's on either side of middle C, along with my reference to middle C itself, in order to distinguish that C from every other C there is.
+Then there is my reference just now to the two
+G's on either side of middle-C, along with my reference to middle-C itself, in order to distinguish that C from every other
-This repetition of note letters reflects the second topographical fact in our perception of
-notes: the phenomenon of the octave.
+C there is.
+This repetition of note letters reflects the second topographical fact in our perception of notes: the phenomenon of the octave.
 For while we distinguish notes by their difference in pitch, this difference reaches a kind of limit at the interval called the "octave."
 At this interval, the notes sound the same, despite their difference in pitch, and are thus given the same letter as name.
-Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio 2:1; while Victor Zuckerkandl deems it a miracle.
+Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio two-to-one; while Victor Zuckerkandl deems it a miracle.
 But however it happens, mathematically or miraculously, the sameness we hear in notes, once their difference in pitch reaches the octave, in effect contains that difference.
 If we pass beyond it, we don't encounter new notes, but only new instances, higher or lower, of old notes.
 The octave thus turns the axis of height, along which notes are arranged by pitch, into a kind of circumference, which continues to trace their increase or decrease in pitch without end, but always to the same place again.

 Yet this image, of notes now arranged into a circumference by the phenomenon of the octave,